Contents

 There are two main types of AMD.
 Each type develops in a different way and has its own risks.

-• It develops when the tissue in the macula becomes thin, and yellow deposits called drusen build up under the retina.
+- Dry AMD happens when the tissue in the macula gets thin.
+Yellow deposits called drusen build up under the retina.

-• In some cases, dry AMD can get worse and reach an advanced stage called geographic atrophy.
+- Sometimes, dry AMD can get worse.
+It can reach an advanced stage called geographic atrophy.
 In this stage, parts of the retina stop working.

-• Wet AMD happens when abnormal blood vessels grow under the retina.
-These vessels can leak fluid or blood.
+- Wet AMD happens when abnormal blood vessels grow under the retina.
+These blood vessels can leak fluid or blood.

 Dry AMD can turn into wet AMD at any stage, so it is important to monitor your eyes regularly.